tobydriscoll/udmath351/_sources/ode_system/const_coeff.md

 If the eigenvalues of $\bfA$ are distinct, then their corresponding eigenvectors are the columns of an invertible matrix.
 :::

-We will return later to the situation of a repeated eigenvalue.

 ## Complex eigenvalues